DrewCodesBadly/possessors-autosplit/README.md

 An auto splitter for Possessor(s) (The demo)

 Some details are in the comments in lib.rs.
-The current autosplitter is **very unoptimized** and uses features from the asr crate specific to unreal instead of just getting the pointer paths because i'm lazy, but going through the CXX headers for the offsets and swapping everything out should be all that needs to be done.
+The current autosplitter is uses features from the asr crate specific to unreal instead of just getting the pointer paths because i'm lazy, but going through the CXX headers for the offsets and swapping everything out might improve performance.

 The autosplitter tracks data related to the HUD - loads are removed whenever WBP_LoadingScreen_C.CurrentStatus == 3.
 Similarly, it tracks if the ability screen and demo end screen exist and are being shown.
 Finally, it tracks the variable leglessLuca in the player pawn to track when a new game starts.

 Dumping the CXX headers and inspecting classes can be done using UE4SS just fine, using the experimental release with 5.5 support.
 However, a different AOB was needed to find GUObjectArray - the settings and AOBs used are in this repository.

 Below is taken from the auto splitter template.